Make a Giant Rosary With Kids

 Tie the two ends together tightly, and trim one side off.

 Now it’s time to make the cross.
-Start with 2 pieces of pool noodle, one the length you want your cross to be, and the other slightly shorter.
+Start with 2 pieces of pool noodles, one the length you want your cross to be, and the other slightly shorter.

 Cut between the 2 cuts to connect them and remove a chunk.